gamrothc/Website-Template-11nty-No-Blog/README.md

 This template is used for the starting of all web design projects for Tacoma Web Design and SEO.
 Further documentation can be found internally and through this README https://github.com/CodeStitchOfficial/Intermediate-Website-Kit-SASS.

 ## Optimization Changes
+All of this optimization are enabled by default to make the development smooth and allows developer to focus on building the site while the optimization already taken care of.
+The Auto Image Optimization require some efforts for the developer to be used correctly which is explain below, then other optimization should already be good to go.

 - [Auto Image Optimization](#auto-image-optimization)
 - [Auto Generate Critical CSS](#auto-generate-critical-css)